 Click Here for tab for I’m Tore Down by Freddie King

-While there’s nothing too challenging from a technical perspective here, the thing to really focus on is that you’re using enough distortion to facilitate the style, and also that you’re picking the notes hard and with confidence, that’s what’s going to make them really pop out.
+While there’s nothing too challenging from a technical perspective here, the things to really focus on are that you’re using enough distortion to facilitate the style and that you’re picking the notes hard and with confidence.
+That’s what’s going to make them really pop out.

 Texas Flood by Stevie Ray Vaughan

 Click Here for tab for Texas Flood by Stevie Ray Vaughan

 This is the title track from Stevie’s debut album of the same name, originally recorded by Larry David back in 1958.
 After Stevie was introduced to the song, he has been noted as saying it has ‘intriguing guitar work’.